Trigun: 1998 series

-Trigun was adapted into an anime television series.
-It was animated by Madhouse and directed by Satoshi Nishimura, written by Yōsuke Kuroda, and produced by Shigeru Kitayama.
+Trigun was adapted into an anime television series animated by Madhouse, with direction by Satoshi Nishimura, writing by Yōsuke Kuroda, and production by Shigeru Kitayama.
 The music was composed by Tsuneo Imahori.
-Twenty-six episodes aired on TV Tokyo from April 1 to September 30, 1998.
-The episodes were collected in thirteen VHS cassettes, labeled as "Stages", from August 5, 1998, to August 4, 1999.
+The 26-episode series aired on TV Tokyo from April 2 to October 1, 1998.

-In North America, the series was first licensed by Pioneer Entertainment (later Geneon USA) in 1999.
-Eight DVDs were released from March 28, 2000, to May 29, 2001.
-A box set containing all the episodes was released on November 20, 2001.
-The series premiered on Cartoon Network's Adult Swim programming block on March 31, 2003.
-The series also premiered in Canada on G4techTV's Anime Current programming block in 2007.
-In the same year, Geneon announced that they would cease their in-house distribution, In 2008, Funimation announced that they signed a deal with Geneon to distribute "select" titles from the company; in 2010, they announced that they had licensed Trigun for a DVD and Blu-ray Disc home video release, and launched it on October 26, 2010.
-Following the announcement that Funimation would be unified under the Crunchyroll brand, the series began streaming on the platform in May 2022.

 Trigun Stampede

-A second anime television series adaptation by Orange, titled Trigun Stampede, premiered on January 7, 2023, on TV Tokyo and other networks.
+A second anime television series adaptation, animated by Orange and titled Trigun Stampede, aired from January 7 to March 25, 2023, on TV Tokyo and other networks.
+A sequel, titled Trigun Stargaze, was broadcast from January 10 to March 28, 2026.

 Film

 A Trigun film was originally announced in February 2008 to be released in 2009.
-The film titled Trigun: Badlands Rumble opened in theaters in Japan on April 24, 2010, and was first shown to an American audience at the Sakura-Con 2010 in Seattle, Washington on, April 2, 2010.
-At Anime Expo 2010, Funimation announced that they had licensed the film as they had with the TV series and planned to release it into theaters.
+The film, titled Trigun: Badlands Rumble, opened in theaters in Japan on April 24, 2010, and was first shown to an American audience at the Sakura-Con 2010 in Seattle, Washington on April 2, 2010.
+At Anime Expo 2010, Funimation announced that they had licensed the film and planned to release it in theaters.
 The film made its US television premiere on Saturday, December 28, 2013, on Adult Swim's Toonami block.

 Reception

+Trigun Maximum won the Best Comic category at the 40th Seiun Awards in the 48th Japan Science Fiction Convention in 2009.
+In October 2003, the manga's first volume by Digital Manga Publishing and Dark Horse Comics sold 30,000 units upon release in English regions, leading to a reprint of 15,000 copies.
+The second volume concluded the original series early the next year, and went on to be the top-earning manga release of 2004.
+The series has sold 5 million copies.